-There are different options to insure your jewelry, depending on how much you have and what it’s worth.
-These options include home insurance, floater policies, and jewelry insurance.
+There are different options for finding your best jewelry insurance, depending on how much jewelry you have and what it’s worth.
+These include jewelry protection insurance, floaters and homeowners insurance.
 Each one carries pros and cons for you to consider.
 This article details:

 - How standard home insurance covers your jewelry

 Depending on how much jewelry coverage you need, there’s an insurance plan to fit your needs.
 You have three options:

 - Jewelry floaters

 Your homeowners insurance covers jewelry to some degree.
 However, home insurance coverage for jewelry is often limited in how much it pays out.
 For the best coverage, you’ll want a jewelry floater or jewelry protection insurance (JPI).